Warning

 Step 2 Getting the Apostille

 Because the Federal Bureau of Investigation background check is a federal document, you need to have a federal apostille.
+Federal documents get federal Apostilles, and state documents get state Apostilles.
+Although your state department may offer Apostille services, it is not valid for the FBI background check.

 Requirements: (link)

 - “One self-addressed, prepaid envelope for return of your document.”
 Use USPS.
 Here it is online (link).
-Do not purchase it online.
-Throughout the entire visa process, you will need 3-4 USPS Pre-paid Express Mail Envelopes (see the guide).
-Go directly to a USPS post office, and purchase the 3-4 necessary pre-paid express mail envelopes.
-Use the following guide.
-Make sure that the envelope(s) that are addressed to you are accurate!
+Do not purchase it online, though.
+For the apostille, you will need 2 USPS Pre-paid mail envelopes with a tracking a number.
+Go directly to a USPS post office, and purchase the 2 necessary envelopes:

-Send your self addressed prepaid envelope and the rest of your apostille documents to the following address:
+Send your self-addressed prepaid envelope and the rest of your apostille documents to the following address:

 Office of Authentications